 Southwestern Sociological Association.
 The Department is quite active with the regional professional society, Southwestern Sociological Association.
-Students have attended and presented papers at the SSA annual conference.
+Students have attended and presented sociology and criminology papers at the SSA annual conference.
+Annually the SSA sponsors an undergraduate paper competition.

 ICPSR.
 The University is a member of the Inter-University Consortium for Political and Social Research.
-Through this association, students are granted access to social service datasets.
+Through this association, students are granted access to social science datasets.
+The ICPSR sponsors a paper competition for undergraduate students each year.

-Sociology Club.
-The Sociology Club is open to students who are majoring or minoring in sociology.
-Its intent is to promote the study of social life, to enhance the understanding of the practice of sociology, and to encourage fellowship among sociology students.
+Sociology and Criminology Club.
+The Sociology and Criminology Club is open to students who are majoring or minoring in sociology and criminology.
+Its intent is to promote the study of social life, to enhance the understanding of the practice of sociology, and to encourage fellowship among sociology and criminology students.